nmetens/Job-Application-List/README.md

 Each job in the database has an id, a job title, an hourly rate, an application status, and a link to the application on the web.

 ## Build The Project

+1. Clone the repository with all of the dependancies and files needed to run the server.
+    `git clone git@github.com:nmetens/Job-Application-List.git`
+2. Navigate to the project repo and run the script `./run.sh`.
+2. You can use cargo to build it, or you can build it using `./run.sh build`
+3. To run the server on the default port "8000": `./run.sh run`
+4. To run the server on another port: `./run.sh run <port>`

 Once inside the Project Directory, you can run either `cargo build` or `./run.sh build`.
 I have implemented a `run.sh` bash script which explains all of the parts of how to work the project.